U.S. tire maker Goodyear loses dispute against foreign workers in Malaysia

-Malaysia's Industrial Court has ruled in favor of over a hundred migrant workers in a labor dispute against American tire manufacturer Goodyear Tire & Rubber Co (GT.O), court documents showed on Thursday, amid accusations of unpaid wages and employee mistreatment at the firm's Malaysian factory.
+KUALA LUMPUR (Reuters) - Malaysia’s Industrial Court has ruled in favor of over a hundred migrant workers in a labor dispute against American tire manufacturer Goodyear Tire & Rubber Co, court documents showed on Thursday, amid accusations of unpaid wages and employee mistreatment at the firm’s Malaysian factory.

 The workers allege that Goodyear, one of the world’s largest tire makers, did not give them shift allowances, annual bonuses and pay increases even though these benefits were available to local staff, who are represented by a labour union.